Favorite ship models

 · Gun launches.
 The small third class gunboats were also called gun launches in the Spanish Navy.
 Their minimal size made them useful for inshore and even river operations, like transporting small army parties, and preventing disembarkment of weapons for the Cuban up risers.
 I have chosen the Spanish Alerta, at a displacement of only 43 tons.
 She participated in several actions against the Cuban insurgents prior to 1898, and was present during the American attempt to enter the harbor of Cárdenas.

-· River Craft.
+· Monitors.
 In spite of the few navigable rivers in Spain, that country did possess a small brown-water navy, though an outdated one.
 The most important vessel was the small monitor Puigcerdà.